trincowski/query-streamlink/README-en.md

 ## Wait... is that legal ?

-Yes, this program is legal, since it is designed as a bridge for [Streamlink](https://github.com/streamlink/streamlink), the only illegal thing you might do with it is hijacking the main program for malicious causes.
+Yes, this program is legal, since it is designed as a bridge for [Streamlink](https://github.com/streamlink/streamlink), the only illegal thing you might do with it is hijacking the main program for malicious causes, in this case I won't be held responsible.

 ### Supported websites